rafacandev/blog/pages/downloading-certificates/README.md

 Download Certificates From HTTPS Page
 -------------------------------------
-Steps to download certificates from an existing HTTPS website.
+Download certificates from an existing HTTPS website.
-Useful when the website uses self-signed certificates and you want to trust their certificates.
+Useful when you trust a website which uses self-signed certificates.

 ```$bash